mpbasto/advent-of-code22.py/README.md

-# advent-of-code22.py
+# Advent of code 2022 (Python Edition)

-Advent of code solutions in Python
+Collection of challenges around [Advent of Code 2022](https://adventofcode.com/)